 Indoor Air Quality (IAQ) Investigation Procedure

-- Advise the area supervisor of the indoor air quality concern
+- Notify the area supervisor about the IAQ concern.

-- Report the concern to the FMP Service Centre at extension 3668
+- Report the concern to the FMP Service Centre.

-- The FMP Service Centre will initiate an IAQ Complaint Report and arrange for personnel to investigate
+- The FMP Service Centre will initiate an IAQ Complaint Report and coordinate the investigation with the relevant personnel.

-If the problem cannot be resolved through an operational adjustment or maintenance task, further investigation may be required by Environmental Health and Safety.
+If the issue cannot be resolved through operational adjustments or maintenance tasks, additional investigation may be required by EH&S.